hashicorp/vault/website/source/docs/config/index.html.md

   * `tls_key_file` (required unless disabled) - The path to the private key for the certificate.

+  * `tls_min_vers` (optional) - If provided, specifies the minimum
+      supported version of TLS.
+Accepted values are "tls10", "tls11" or "tls12".
+This defaults to "tls12".

 ## Telemetry Reference

 For the `telemetry` section, there is no resource name.
 All configuration